California is fortunate to be home to nine national parks (yes, nine!), more than any other state.

 - Enter Kings Canyon National Park on Highway 180 at the Big Stump entrance, continuing east and dropping into Kings Canyon proper.

-- Get your bearings by driving to Road's End, passing through the Cedar Grove area.
+- Get your bearings by driving to Road's End, passing through the Cedar Grove area. (*Note that Cedar Grove is closed for Summer 2023.)
 Explore Muir Rock and relax for a bit on the beach near the emerald waters of the South Fork of the Kings River.

 - Wrap up the day by stretching your legs with a half-day hike around the Kanawyer Loop Trail.